isc-projects/bind9/doc/arm/reference.rst

    authentication.

 .. namedconf:statement:: blackhole
+   :tags: query
+   :short: Defines an :any:`address_match_list` of hosts that the server neither responds to nor answers queries for.

    This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
 Queries from these addresses are not